irsbugs/cmrt/Simulation Website.md

     </Directory>
 </VirtualHost>
 ```
 The above file sets the path to the website via `/home/cmrailtr/` directories.
-When WordPress is installed it creates a top-evel direcory of `wordpress` This is then renamed to `public_html`
+When WordPress is installed it creates a top-evel direcory of `wordpress` This is then renamed to `public_html` to match the cmrailtrail.org.au website layout.

 ### Apache2 Environmental Variables